 - explain the life cycles of important protozoan, arthropod and helminth parasites that cause diseases in domestic animals

 - list and describe the major types of organisms that cause infectious diseases and the structures that are primarily responsible for pathogenetic and antigenic mechanisms

 - understand how vaccination and treatment strategies are devised, based on knowledge about the organism

 - outline methods of isolating, characterizing and identifying micro-organisms to facilitate clinical diagnosis

 - apply relevant concepts of epidemiology that are essential in investigations of disease in animal populations

 - describe study types and the validity of tests used in epidemiological investigations and explain how to interpret the findings of these studies.

-Your work for this course will be assessed by means of a 3-hour unseen written examination paper which will take the form of essay questions.
+Your work for this module will be assessed by means of a three-hour unseen written examination paper which will take the form of essay questions.
 In addition, you must submit at least one and up to three TMAs.
 The grade awarded will be based on the mark obtained in the written examination (80%) and on the mark for the compulsory TMA (20%).